$0 India → Canada Express Entry Guide — Quick-Start Checklist

 In 2025-2026, IRCC shifted from primarily general draws — where the highest-scoring candidates receive ITAs regardless of occupation — to category-based draws that target specific sectors.
 This fundamentally changes the strategy for Indian applicants.

-General draws now require CRS scores above 520, which is near-impossible for most Indian applicants without a PNP nomination.
+General draws are typically in the 520-540 range, which is near-impossible for most Indian applicants without a PNP nomination.
 But category-based draws have significantly lower cutoffs, making them the realistic path for most Indian IT professionals, healthcare workers, and tradespeople.

 2026 Draw Types and Typical CRS Cutoffs